CBC Spouses Essay Contest

 • Be a U.S. citizen/legal permanent resident.

-• Contestants should identify as African-American or Black.
+• Contestants should identify as Black or African-American

 General Rules